The Co-Curricular Path

 USF is the home to many departments and resources meant to contribute to your academic experience, many of which might be familiar to your experiences in high school.
 You might even find opportunities to engage in new activities.
 Interested in student government?
-We have ASUSF.
+We have the ASUSF Senate.
 Feel the draw of the stage?
 There is the College Players.
-Organizations, clubs, opportunities are waiting to be discovered.
+Organizations, clubs, and opportunities are waiting to be discovered.

 There are over 100 recognized student organizations on campus, many of which are looking for leaders and members such as you.
-If you cannot find an organization, you are welcome to start your own with help with the Student Leadership and Engagement's peer advisers.
+If you cannot find an organization, you are welcome to start your own with help from Student Leadership and Engagement's student organization consultants.

 The judo club helped me make more friends that I thought I could, even friends who were not in my year.
 It was also a great way to release stress.

 Not sure about which organization is right for you?
-Student peer advisers are available to help you find the ideal organization.
+Student Organization Consultants are available to help you find the ideal organization.
 We encourage you to visit a few organizations and talk to members about what their organization's core values and signature events are to help you find the right fit.

 It's so easy to join an organization here on campus.
 They're all really open to new members.